Olympia Valance

 Olympia Montana Valance (born 7 January 1993) is an Australian actress and model, whose roles include Paige Smith in the soap opera Neighbours (2014–2018, 2020, 2022) and Tahlia Woods in Playing for Keeps.
 For her role as Paige, Valance received a nomination for the Logie Award for Most Popular New Talent.

 Early life

 Olympia Valance was born in Melbourne, Victoria on 7 January 1993 to Rajko Vukadinović, a model and musician, and Tania Gogos.
 Valance's father is Serb from Montenegro and her mother is Australian of Greek descent, the daughter of journalist Dimitri Gogos.
-Her step-father is Australian musician Ross Wilson.
+Her step-father is Australian music legend Ross Wilson.
 Valance has seven half-siblings; Her older half-sister Holly Valance, with whom she shares Vukadinović as a father, is also a singer and an actress.
 Valance attended Shelford Girls' Grammar School and studied at the Melbourne Actor's Lab.

 Career

 In March 2014, it was announced that Valance would make her acting debut in the long-running soap opera Neighbours as Paige Smith.
 Valance had been a successful model prior to her casting and won the role after going through a long audition process, which included four call-backs.
 Her half-sister Holly previously appeared in the show as Felicity "Flick" Scully from 1999 until 2002.
 Valance was initially contracted for three years and she made her screen debut as Paige on 2 June 2014.
 Valance's portrayal of Paige earned her nominations for Most Popular New Talent at the Logie Awards and Best Daytime Star at the Inside Soap Awards in 2015.
 She appeared in a documentary special celebrating the show's 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the United Kingdom in March 2015.

 In December 2014, Valance became the new face and body of UK lingerie brand Gossard.
 Of her role, she said "The last year has been a whirlwind and to work with such an established name as Gossard is a dream come true.
 I absolutely love working on Neighbours and the fact that I am able to come over to England and do an incredible campaign like this is a credit to the show's following, both here and down under."
 Valance has appeared in photo shoots for the brand's swimwear and lingerie collections, including their 2015 spring/summer campaign.
 In July 2015, she became an ambassador for the Australian chocolate bar Cherry Ripe.